curtx562/HAB_DA_CSVI/README.txt

 Tools:

 Python to manage the various data sets:
- --> Libraries used: os, pandas, geopandas, xarray
+ --> Libraries used: os, pandas, geopandas, xarray, arcpy

 ArcGIS Pro to produce map products
- --> 1. To produce the map, the raster representing Algal Bloom frequencies was imported into ArcGIS Pro --> 2.
-The Extract by Mask tool was used to extract from the raster in Step 1 the ocean areas outside the USA Boundary --> 3.
-The shapefiles containing County Fishing Dependency and Domoic Acid Event frequency were imported
+ --> Import the two shapefiles and TIF in the "For-ArcGIS" folder into ArcGIS Pro
 -------------------------------------------

 Directories